sc-ventures/cloudbreak-documentation/docs/trouble-cb-logs.md

 ### Ambari logs

-Cloudbreak uses Ambari to orchestrate the installation of the different HDP components.
+Cloudbreak uses Ambari to orchestrate the installation of the different HDP/HDF components.
 Each instance in the cluster runs an Ambari agent which connects to the Ambari server.
 Ambari server is declared by the user during the cluster installation wizard.

 #### Ambari server logs